reddude256/CSGO-External-Glow-Cheat/README.md

 # CSGO-External-Glow-Cheat
-Auto updates offsets from Hazedumper
+Auto updates the offsets from Hazedumper